 Today’s continuous integration and continuous development (CI/CD) reality is that development and cloud ops teams are working to build and maintain their pipeline in both on-premises and cloud (often multi-cloud) environments.
 To ensure that productivity is maintained, developers and cloud ops teams require real-time access to the infrastructure needed to complete their work.
 However, this access also creates security risks that must be managed and mitigated.
 These risks include broad access and excess privileges, both of which fight against just-in-time access and the principle of least privilege.

-In this blog post, I will discuss the importance of maintaining productivity and security for developer and cloud ops infrastructure access, and some of the practical ways this can be accomplished.
+In this blog post, I will discuss the importance of maintaining productivity and security for developer and cloud ops infrastructure access, and some of the practical ways secure cloud access can be accomplished.

-Which tradeoff do you make – productivity or security?
+Which tradeoff do you make for cloud access – productivity or security?

 In fast-paced environments, developers require quick and easy access to the infrastructure they need to write, test, and deploy code.
 Delays in accessing this infrastructure can lead to lost productivity, missed deadlines, and decreased customer satisfaction.
 When developers have frictionless access to systems, they work more efficiently and effectively, ultimately resulting in more successful business outcomes.